Help your customers help themselves.

 Support agents answering tickets?
 On-site chat widgets where you can talk to a real person?
 Phone support?

-Personalized support is super important for any company striving for customer support greatness, but it shouldn’t be all there is to it.
+Good customer service is super important for any company striving for customer support greatness, but it shouldn’t be all there is to it.

 Today, we’re going to talk about knowledge bases—why you should have one, what makes one great (or not so great) and how to get started with building your own.

-Imagine this: a customer discovers your business and has some basic questions, but you don’t have a knowledge base.
+Imagine this: A customer discovers your business and has some basic questions, but you don’t have a knowledge base.

 Your customers will be empowered to find their own solutions, feel accomplished, and appreciate your effort to make things as easy as possible.